dhdaines/playa/README.md

 If you have more specific needs or want better performance, then read on.

+### An important note about coordinate spaces

+Wait, what is this "absolute position" of which you speak, and which PLAYA gives you?
+It's important to understand that there is no definition of "device space" in the PDF standard, and I quote (PDF 1.7 sec 8.3.2.2):

+> A particular device’s coordinate system is called its device space.
+The origin of the device space on different devices can fall in different places on the output page; on displays, the origin can vary depending on the window system.
+Because the paper or other output medium moves through different printers and imagesetters in different directions, the axes of their device spaces may be oriented differently.

+You may immediately think of CSS when you hear the phrase "absolute position" and this is exactly what PLAYA gives you as its default device space, specifically:

+- Units are default user space units (1/72 of an inch).
+- `(0, 0)` is the top-left corner of the page, as defined by its `MediaBox` after rotation is applied.
+- Coordinates increase from the top-left corner of the page towards the bottom-left corner.

+However, for compatibility with `pdfminer.six`, you can also pass `space="page"` to `playa.open`.
+In this case, `(0, 0)` is the bottom-left corner of the page as defined by the `MediaBox`, after rotation, and coordinates increase from the bottom-left corner of the page towards the top-right, as they do in PDF user space.

 ### Lazy object API

 Fundamentally you may just want to know *what* is *where* on the page,